Skip to main content

-At Northern Medical Practitioners in Newcastle, all hyaluronic acid injections are performed under ultrasound guidance by an experienced doctor.
-We use established hyaluronic acid products, including Durolane and Sinovial, and will recommend an option based on your symptoms, joint involved, previous treatments and clinical judgement, rather than a one-size-fits-all approach.
+At Northern Medical, all hyaluronic acid injections are performed under ultrasound guidance by an experienced doctor.
+We use established hyaluronic acid products including Sinovial and Durolane, and will recommend an option based on your symptoms, joint involved, previous treatments, and clinical judgement rather than a one-size-fits-all approach.

 Hyaluronic acid injections do not work for everyone and are not a cure for arthritis.
-We aim to provide clear, evidence-based advice so you can decide whether this treatment is appropriate for you.
+We aim to provide clear, evidence-based advice so you can make an informed decision about whether this treatment is appropriate for you.

 Hyaluronic acid is a substance that occurs naturally within healthy joint fluid and helps with lubrication and shock absorption.
 In osteoarthritis, the quality of joint fluid can change, contributing to pain and stiffness.
 Hyaluronic acid injections, sometimes called viscosupplementation, aim to improve joint lubrication and movement.